Most info on this page is from the

 - White tuxedo shirt, black socks and black dress shoes (provided by student)

 Every student involved in the TCW Band Program benefits from the funds generated by the TCW Band Boosters.
-As such, every band student must participate in our biggest fundraiser: TAG DAY
+As such, every student is expected to participate in fundraisers.

-Proceeds go to: supplement band fees, uniform replacement and maintenance, instruments, guest clinicians, sheet music, transportation, music-related technology, and, of course, the Sugar Bowl trip.
+Proceeds go to: supplement band fees, uniform replacement and maintenance, instruments, guest clinicians, sheet music, transportation, music-related technology, band celebrations

-Individual fundraisers(see website): Proceeds are applied to individual student accounts to supplement annual trip, payments and band fees.
+Individual fundraisers: Proceeds are applied to individual student accounts to supplement annual trip, payments and band fees.

 Instrument Rental, Storage, Maintenance